The Annual Maximum Fee Movement (AMFM)#

 2025 | 6.0% |

-- requiring providers to demonstrate that the course (rather than the provider) is not financially sustainable without an exception, which would also be subject to quality assurance and strategic alignment criteria
+- where providers can demonstrate that the course (rather than the provider) is not financially sustainable without an exception, which would also be subject to quality assurance and strategic alignment criteria

 - limiting eligibility to courses that have fees below the 75th percentile of fees for similar courses

-- a provider-level cap on the number of exception applications that can be made each year.
+- there is a cap on the number of exception applications a single provider can make each year.

-Micro-credentials are short study awards, distinct from qualifications, and certify achievement of a coherent set of skills and knowledge and that have evidence of need by industry, employers, iwi and/or the community.
+Micro-credentials are small, stand-alone awards, distinct from qualifications, that certify achievement of a coherent set of skills and knowledge.
+Micro-credentials can be up to 40 credits in size.

 The micro-credential fee cap sets a per-credit cap on the fees that providers can charge domestic students enrolled in micro-credentials.
-The micro-credential fee cap for the 2025 calendar year will remain at $64 (GST inclusive) per credit.
+The fee cap for micro-credentials is proposed to remain at $64 per credit (GST inclusive) for 2026.

 Where a micro-credential is made up wholly or partly of existing courses that lead to a qualification, the fees for these components of the micro-credential must be no more than the maximum fee permitted under existing AMFM regulations (not the $64 per credit fee cap).
 Any components of the micro-credential that are not part of a qualification would be subject to the fee cap.